AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 </tr>
 <tr>
 <td> <p>Budgeted Completion Date</p> </td>
 <td> <p>This is a deprecated field that shows the date when the budgeting of resources ends, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.
-The field is available in project and task reports.&nbsp;</p> </td>
+The field is available in project and task reports.&nbsp;</p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: I am leaving this in for quicksilver, too, because the field does exist in QS as well - Pandora won't hide it going forward so we need to document it because it still pulls in reports)&nbsp;</p>
+--> </td>
 </tr>
 <tr>
 <td> <p>Budgeted Cost or Project Budgeted Cost</p> </td>
 <td> <p>The Budgeted Cost for the project is calculated using the following formula:<br></p> <p><code>Budgeted Cost =&nbsp;Budgeted Expense Cost + Budgeted Labor Cost + Fixed Cost of the project</code> </p> <p>The Budgeted Labor Cost in the calculation above refers to both labor costs for hours budgeted in the Legacy Resource Estimates area of a project (or in the Capacity Planner), and hours budgeted in the Resource Budgeting area of the Business Case (or in the Resource Planner). </p> <note type="important">
 The Capacity Planner and Legacy&nbsp;Resource Estimates areas are currently deprecated and will be removed from&nbsp;Workfront.
+</note> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: remove this info from the whole article when this is removed)</p>
-</note> <p>You can locate the Budgeted Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in&nbsp;Workfront: </p>
+--> <p>You can locate the Budgeted Cost field based on the hours budgeted in the Resource Planner in the following areas and reports in&nbsp;Workfront: </p>
 <ul>
 <li>Business Case Summary</li>
 <li>Portfolio Optimizer (in the Cost field)</li>